-Following one of my last speaking engagement in the Porto.Data Community Meeting about Flat Files: How to process Flat Files documents (TXT, CSV …) in BizTalk Server where I address some of the following topics:
+Following one of my last speaking engagements in Porto.Data Community Meeting about Flat Files: How to process Flat Files documents (TXT, CSV …) in BizTalk Server, where I address some of the following topics:

-I decided to return writing about this topic on my blog, a topic that I already wrote in the past describing and explaining almost all of the topics mentioned above:
+I decided to return to writing about this topic on my blog, a topic that I already wrote about in the past, describing and explaining almost all of the topics mentioned above:

-But this time transforming my previous session in a sequence of blog posts where I will address and explain how to solve some of the typical or common flat files structures and scenarios.
+But this time, I will transform my previous session into a sequence of blog posts where I will address and explain how to solve some of the typical or common flat file structures and scenarios.

 The simplest ones: